 An amazing soundtrack can be an integral part of a good television or film production.

-Be at the forefront of this industry with the Sound Recording program at Trebas Institute, a program designed to teach you how to capture and mix audio, as well as design and set up a professional home or project studio.
+Be at the forefront of this industry with the Sound Recording course at Trebas Institute, a program designed to teach you how to capture and mix audio, as well as design and set up a professional home or project studio.

 Our instructors are constantly working to update the program to keep you at the cutting edge of the industry.
 Additionally, our team are trained in state-of-the-art recording and editing equipment to help you thrive in any aspect of today’s modern recording industry.